 At least we know in what area the disease is.
 A family physician gets to see the people before they get sick.
 So they know what their personalities are for years before they get sick.
 Also, one gets to see them in context with their family, including their multi–generational family of origin.

 How often have you been to a cardiologist, gastroenterologist, dermatologist, neurologist, rheumatologist, or specialist?
 Did any one of them ask you about childhood trauma?
 Did they ask you about the stresses in your relationship with your partner?
 About job-related pressure?
 And if, how long did the discussion last?
 The point is, all of you, who went to these specialists, went there because of childhood trauma—virtually everyone.

 When you are reading, some of you are probably internally shaking your head, looking at your life, and saying, “I never had any trauma.”
 Of course, it all depends on how you use the word trauma.

 Understanding trauma would require another article.
 In a nutshell, we can state that trauma is not what happens to you.
 It’s what happens inside you due to what happens to you.
 And things can happen inside you, for which you don’t need theatrical events.
 Trauma essentially is a restriction of your capacity.
 It’s a limitation.
 It is a constriction in the body, a contraction in your mental ability to respond in the present moment from your authentic self.

 Trauma creates restriction, creates disease

-Essentially trauma is a restriction of your authentic self in the present moment.
+Trauma is a restriction of your authentic self in the present moment.
 That’s what trauma is.
 I will leave you the Gabor Maté clip that inspired me to write this article for further information.
 Also, I will leave you a few links on my website that investigate the topic of childhood and even birth trauma.

 Further articles on trauma